What happens to my finances if I split up with my de facto partner or spouse?

 - There is a child as a result of the relationship

 - The relationship is registered under state or territory law

 - One party made significant contributions and failure to make an order would result in a serious injustice

 What are the implications for life insurance or superannuation?

-If a married or de facto couple separate or divorce, any life insurance or superannuation held by either party is also considered to be property and can be divided by agreement or by court order.
-But because super is held in trust, unlike other forms of property, it is subject to rules regarding when it can be accessed.
+If a married or de facto couple separates or divorces, any life insurance or superannuation held by either party is also considered to be property and can be divided by agreement or by court order.
+However, since super is held in trust, unlike other forms of property, it is subject to rules regarding when it can be accessed.
 So even if divided, such an asset may not be accessible to either party until a condition of release can be satisfied.